BoyaoSONG/Learning-For-SQA-Position/README.md

 This repository contains (Is continuously updated...): </br>
 	1. Web automated Testing: Python, with Selenium and unittest.</br>
      Find in <Learn tech> folder and file name is <SeleniumPythonUnitTest.py>.</br>
-	2. Interface testing: Python, using unittest and parse JSON data at the end.</br>
+	2. Interface testing: Python, using unittest and parse JSON data at the end.
+Using Django to do a web front-end, but it won't be upload here.</br>
      Find in <Learn tech> folder and file name is <Internface_testing.py> </br>